This tutorial covers:

 Defining an authorization Lambda

-Next, add a CDK construct to create an AWS Lambda function for custom authorization.
-The authorization Lambda will use the NodeJS runtime and the code that you defined in the lambda/authorizer
+Add a CDK construct to create an AWS Lambda function for custom authorization.
+Similar to the Lambda function that you defined earlier, the authorization Lambda will also use the NodeJS runtime and will use the code that was defined in the lambda/authorizer

 directory.